Board of Trustees' Bylaws

 5.303 Limitations: No officer shall have the power to incur obligations or to dispose of the Board's property or funds, except in pursuance of action of the Board.

-5.4 Legal Counsel: Although not a Board Officer, the University Counsel shall be responsible for managing the general legal needs of all campuses of the University, including the Board.
+5.4 Legal Counsel: Although not a Board Officer, the Vice President and General Counsel shall be responsible for managing the general legal needs of all campuses of the University, including the Board.
 He or she shall directly supervise the provision of these services, as well as coordinate the engagement and supervision of all outside legal services needed by the University, in consultation with the President to whom he or she is directly responsible.

 6.1 Election and tenure: The Board shall elect a president of the university to serve until removed by action of the Board.